Blueprint Travelers

 Just 1.5 hours outside of Cuenca are the largest and best preserved Incan ruins in Ecuador.
 The other thing that is special about this particular site is that there is proof that the Incan and Cañari people coexisted together.
 Not only are both of their temples located on their site; they are integrated in their design.
 (Often, when civilizations conquer another culture, they build their religious and power sites on top of the conquered one.
 This was not the case at this site).

-With a tour to the Ingapirca Ruins, you will first stop at the Sanctuary of The Virgin of the Morning Dew, which is impressively constructed into the rock mountainside.
+Spending a day trip to visit these ruins is one of the top things to do in Cuenca Ecuador.
+With this tour to the Ingapirca Ruins, you will first stop at the Sanctuary of The Virgin of the Morning Dew, which is impressively constructed into the rock mountainside.
 You will drive through small communities of the Andes.

 The Sanctuary of The Virgin of the Morning Dew built into the rocks of the mountain